Monetization

 1. Research

-The first step to selling digital products online is to figure out what you’re going to sell, and how you’re going to sell it.
+The first step to selling digital products online is to figure out what you’re going to sell, of course.
 Even though digital products are easier to create than physical goods, you need to make sure the juice is worth the squeeze.

 Before you start building your product, you need to know who you’re creating it for.
 You could create the best Excel template out there, but it won’t really get you anywhere if no one in your audience uses Excel.
 Try using community and polling features on your platform of choice to get a sense of what your audience wants.